Popular related searches

 Watch Victor Udoewa’s Master Class on Radical Participatory Design.

-The course Agile Methods for UX Design covers participatory design in the context of the agile methodology.
+The course Agile Methods for UX Design covers participatory design in agile methodology.

-Software company Imaginary Cloud have written a blog on participatory design.
+Software company Imaginary Cloud has written a blog on participatory design.

 Read Science Direct’s definition of participatory design.